-Autism spectrum disorder (ASD) is a developmental disability resulting in communication, social, and behavioral difficulties.
-ASD impacts how a person perceives and socializes with others, resulting in communication and social interaction issues.
-Autism spectrum disorder may include limited or repeated types of behavior.
-However, the term “spectrum” in ASD means a wide range of symptoms and challenges to the disorder.
+Autism spectrum is a developmental condition resulting in communication, social, and behavioral difficulties.
+Autism impacts how a person perceives and socializes with others, resulting in communication and social interaction issues.
+Autism spectrum may include limited or repeated types of behavior.
+However, the term “spectrum” means a wide range of symptoms and challenges with autism.

-Specific vital abilities like thinking, learning, and problem-solving of those with ASD can vary.
+Specific vital abilities like thinking, learning, and problem-solving can vary.
 Some patients need a lot of support in their daily lives, while others may not need any.

 During well-child visits, the pediatrician evaluates their behavior and development.
 If there are any developmental delays or behaviors that signal autism, the pediatrician will provide a referral to a developmental pediatrician or pediatric neurologist.
 There are screening tests for autism like the M-CHAT that is given to toddlers.
 However, the diagnosis of autism is missed or delayed in many people, particularly girls and women.